Disney Plus guide

 - Disney Plus gift subscriptions explained

-Disney Plus, officially called Disney+, is the streaming service from Disney that began launching around the world in November 2019.
-It's the House of Mouse's equivalent to Netflix and Amazon Prime Video, and the studio throwing all its big guns at this video streamer to make it happen: Disney Plus is now the streaming home of Pixar, Marvel, Star Wars and even 20th Century Fox (which includes The Simpsons).
+Disney Plus, officially called Disney+, is the streaming service from Disney that is currently rolling out around the world.
+It's the House of Mouse's equivalent to Netflix and Amazon Prime Video, and the studio is throwing all its big guns at this video streamer to make it happen: Disney Plus is where you can stream Pixar, Marvel, Star Wars and even 20th Century Fox (which includes The Simpsons).
+You can sign up to Disney Plus here.

-Disney had 10 million sign-ups in week one, showing people really want the service.
-A steady global rollout has commenced: it's launched in the USA, Australia, New Zealand and The Netherlands.
-Disney Plus UK launches on March 24, along with Ireland, France, Germany, Italy, Spain, Austria and Switzerland.
+Disney had 28.6 million sign-ups as of February, showing people really want the service, and the recent lockdown has made it seem like an even better proposition.
+A steady global rollout commenced in November 2019, beginning with USA, Australia, New Zealand and The Netherlands.
+Disney Plus UK launched on March 24, along with Ireland, France, Germany, Italy, Spain, Austria and Switzerland.

-The main appeal of Disney Plus, beyond having eventually having every Disney movie in one place for a reasonable subscription fee, is its slate of original content.
+The main appeal of Disney Plus, beyond eventually having every Disney movie in one place for a reasonable subscription fee, is its slate of original content.
 We've already had The Mandalorian, which gave us the Baby Yoda phenomenon, but in late 2020 we'll get to see The Falcon and the Winter Soldier and WandaVision, the first TV shows to officially be part of the MCU canon.
+That's assuming the current global pandemic doesn't stop production all year.

 Below, read our guide to Disney Plus, including a list of movies we know are coming to the service in 2020.